samy12r/her2-gene-expression/README.md

 Confirm her2 gene expression with her2 tumor data/expecting results of tranzmap treatment

-Overfitting has been sovled after I decreasd the learning rate into 0.01->0.0001 and changed the optimizer to SGD->Adam/ I made a mistake in  her2학습.ipynb.
-The patch from each patients were randomly inserted without distinguishing between the train and val files, and it seems that the oscillation was severe because of this
+Overfitting has been sovled after I decreasd the learning rate into 0.01->0.0001 and changed the optimizer to SGD->Adam

+I made a mistake in  her2학습.ipynb.
+The patch from each patients were randomly inserted without distinguishing between the train and val files, and it seems that the oscillation was severe because of this.